miaoxiaogu/CMPE285-FINAL/README.md

 ## Steps to run the application:

-1，Open cmd

-2，Navigate to the folder of project,eg: cd desktop/CMPE285-FINAL-main
+1，Open cmd and navigate to the folder of project,eg: cd desktop/CMPE285-FINAL-main

-3，Input in cmd：Pip install -r requirements.txt
+2，Input in cmd：Pip install -r preinstall.txt

-4，Input in cmd：FLASK_APP=StockPortfolio.py flask run
+3，Input in cmd：FLASK_APP=StockPortfolio.py flask run

-5，Open web and use Localhost：5000（or other port）to use the engine.
+4，Open web and use Localhost：5000（or other port）to use the engine.